Christmas Eve Box Ideas for Children

 THE BOX (OR CART)

-Expect squeals and smiles when you wheel out an adorable hedgehog or fox filled with delights!
+Expect squeals and smiles when you wheel out an adorable deer or fox filled with delights!
 Our wooden pull-along carts are a playful alternative to a traditional wooden Christmas Eve box.
-They’re available in five shapes – a bear, a fox, a hedgehog, a dinosaur, or a rocket.
+They’re available in seven shapes - a deer, a fox, a cat, a hedgehog, a dog, or our new designs this year: lion and tiger.
 Add some festive trimmings and a gift tag, and hey presto your cart is ready to fill with presents.

-The best thing about our Christmas Eve carts are that they’re reusable.
-Wheel yours out every Christmas and even at birthdays or Easter, take it foraging in the garden, or fill with books for a year-round reading buddy.
+The best thing about our Christmas Eve carts is that they’re reusable.
+Wheel yours out every Christmas and even at birthdays or Easter, take it foraging in the garden, or fill it with books for a year-round reading buddy.

 WHAT TO PUT IN A CHRISTMAS EVE BOX?